LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Collections**: Basic support for serializable arrays and lists (not recommended for very large or deeply nested collections).
 - **Read-only fields**: View Asset Paths, GUIDs, and read-only fields for any Unity Object.
 - **Sub Assets**: Manage and filter Sub Assets for ScriptableObject types.
+- **Addressable Assets**: Compatible with Addressable Asset References and their Sub Assets.
 - **Prefab Components**: Filter, view, and edit Components attached to your Prefabs, including Transforms, Colliders, Rigidbodies, and more.

 ## User Interface